thofisch/doc-api/api_notes.md

 }
 Hypertext controls are allowed anywhere within a JSON model.
 While this specification would allow HAL, we actually don't recommend/enforce the usage of HAL anymore as the structural separation of meta-data and data creates more harm than value to the understandability and usability of an API.

-## SHOULD: Use Simple Hypertext Controls for Pagination and Self-References
+### SHOULD:: Use Simple Hypertext Controls for Pagination and Self-References

 Hypertext controls for pagination inside collections and self-references should use a simple URI value in combination with their corresponding link relations (next, prev, first, last, self) instead of the extensible common hypertext control

 See Pagination for information how to best represent paginateable collections.

-## MUST: Not Use Link Headers with JSON entities
+### MUST: Not Use Link Headers with JSON entities

 We don't allow the use of the Link Header defined by RFC 5988 in conjunction with JSON media types.
 We prefer links directly embedded in JSON payloads to the uncommon link header syntax.

-## MUST: Follow Hypertext Control Conventions
+### MUST: Follow Hypertext Control Conventions

 APIs that provide hypertext controls (links) to interconnect API resources must follow the conventions for naming and modeling of hypertext controls as defined in section Hypermedia.